PhucThichNghicCode/InternshipReport.github.io/content/7-Feedback/_index.md

 ---
-title: "Sharing and Feedback"
+title: "Sharing & Feedback"
 date: "2025-11-05"
 weight: 7
 chapter: false
 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

-### Overall Evaluation
+### General Assessment

-**1. Working Environment**
+**1. Work Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The environment at FCJ is truly dynamic and "tech-driven."
+The atmosphere always encourages curiosity and innovation.
+I was very impressed by how everyone discusses architecture solutions – there is no gap between "bosses" and interns; everyone focuses solely on finding the optimal solution for the problem.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+The Mentors act less like teachers and more like Senior Cloud Engineers guiding a junior.
+When I encountered errors (e.g., unable to SSH into an EC2 instance or RDS connection failures), the Mentor didn't fix them for me immediately.
+Instead, they provided keywords and guided me on how to read logs in CloudWatch to debug it myself.
+Although this approach was challenging at first, it helped me understand the problems much more deeply.
+The Team Admin was also very enthusiastic in supporting AWS lab accounts so I wasn't interrupted during practice.

-**3. Relevance of Work to Academic Major**
+**3. Suitability of Work to Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+As an IT student, participating in FCJ was the perfect piece to turn "Computer Networks" and "Operating Systems" theories into reality.
+Abstract concepts like IP and Subnet masks became tangible through configuring VPCs on AWS.
+This is a solid foundation for my career path as a System/DevOps Engineer.

-**4. Learning & Skill Development Opportunities**
+**4. Learning Opportunities & Skill Development**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+This is the part I value the most.
+From someone vague about the Cloud, I have mastered the core AWS services:
+* **EC2 (Elastic Compute Cloud):** Learned how to launch virtual servers, select appropriate instance types, and manage Security Groups.
+* **VPC (Virtual Private Cloud):** Gained deep understanding of network architecture, dividing Private/Public Subnets, and configuring Route Tables and Internet Gateways.
+* **S3 (Simple Storage Service):** Learned how to host static websites and manage bucket policy permissions.
+* **IAM (Identity and Access Management):** Understood the importance of the "least privilege" principle when assigning permissions to users and roles.
+* **RDS (Relational Database Service):** Learned how to deploy databases on the cloud and connect securely to the backend.

-**5. Company Culture & Team Spirit**
+**5. Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The "Share to learn" culture is very evident.
+Every week, the team holds small tech-talks to share new services or difficult case studies.
+Team spirit peaks when the whole group troubleshoots a deployment error together until late at night, but everyone is happy when the system runs successfully (Status check: 2/2 passed).

-**6. Internship Policies / Benefits**
+**6. Intern Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.

----
+Besides the allowance, the most "profitable" thing for me was being granted access to the AWS Sandbox environment to experiment without fear of "bill shock."
+Internal documentation resources and training workshops are also invaluable knowledge benefits.

-### Additional Questions
+### Other Questions

-- What did you find **most satisfying** during your internship?
+- **What were you most satisfied with during your internship?**
+It was the "aha!" moment when I successfully deployed a complete 3-tier architecture on AWS by myself, from the Load Balancer pointing to the Auto Scaling Group, down to the Database located in the Private Subnet.
+It proved that the knowledge I learned is practical and immediately applicable.

-- What do you think the company **should improve** for future interns?
+- **What do you think the company needs to improve for future interns?**
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?

----
+I think the program could introduce Infrastructure as Code (IaC) labs like Terraform or CloudFormation a bit earlier.
+While clicking through the Console is intuitive, it becomes quite time-consuming when re-doing tasks multiple times.

+- **If you were to introduce this to friends, would you recommend interning here?
+Why?**
+Definitely YES.
+FCJ is the ideal environment for those who want to start a career in Cloud/DevOps.
+You won't be assigned petty tasks; instead, you will be "immersed" in real projects and technologies.

-### Suggestions & Expectations
+### Suggestions & Wishes

-- Do you have any suggestions to improve the internship experience?
+- **Do you have any suggestions to improve the internship experience?**
+There should be more "Mock Interview" sessions or guidance for AWS certifications (like SAA-C03) towards the end of the internship so that interns feel more confident when applying for official positions.

-- Would you like to continue this program in the future?
+- **Do you want to continue this program in the future?**
-- Any other comments (free sharing):
+I am very eager to continue accompanying FCJ, possibly as a Fresher or Junior Cloud Engineer, to continue conquering more advanced services like EKS or Serverless.

+- **Other feedback (feel free to share):**
+Thank you to the FCJ team for being patient and creating conditions for me to make mistakes and learn from them.
+This has been a truly memorable journey!